TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Simulation Studies

 \paragraph*{Success rate results}

+As shown in \cref{tab:sim-results-success_rate}, the pre-planned method achieves considerable success rates across all tests with known kinematics.
+However, its performance degrades substantially under parameter estimation uncertainty, highlighting its sensitivity to modeling errors.
+Impedance control demonstrates effectiveness in handling moderate directional deviations without requiring known kinematics or tactile feedback.
+Nevertheless, its adaptive capacity becomes limited when large discrepancies exist between the planned and actual manipulation directions.
+The learning-based method performs well on objects with visual appearances similar to those encountered during training.
+However, its success rate drops to nearly zero when confronted with unfamiliar objects, revealing the generalization limitations inherent to current learning-based approaches.

-Both methods achieve perfect \(100\%\) manipulation success rates across all \(200\) test objects spanning \(6\) categories, as shown in \cref{tab:sim-results-success_rate}.
+Contrastingly, both tactile-informed methods, \prevmethod and \method, achieve perfect \SI{100}{\percent} manipulation success rates across all \(200\) test objects spanning six categories.
 This consistent performance demonstrates the fundamental effectiveness of tactile-informed approaches for articulated object manipulation.
-For comprehensive comparisons between tactile-informed approaches and other manipulation strategies, we refer readers to the detailed analysis in Zhao \etal~\cite{zhao2024tac}.
+Since successful task completion is a prerequisite for meaningful efficiency evaluation, we focus our comparative analysis exclusively on methods that reliably satisfy this fundamental criterion.

 \paragraph*{Time efficiency results}